How to Find Contractors for Your Home's Exterior Finishing

 - How many projects completed.

-- Complexity of previously completed projects.
+- The complexity of past projects.

-- Active social media with regular updates.
+- Active social media that is updated regularly.

 - Tools and scaffolding: Do they have their own?